opalmedapps/docs/docs/development/setup.md

 Setting up the above components will give you the ability to use the mobile app, manage clinical data, and register new caregivers so that they can access a patient's data.

 All other components as outlined in the [component overview](architecture/index.md#overview-of-components) are only necessary if you want to contribute to that component specifically.
-Follow the README in their project's to set up this component and update the respective environment variables in components that make API calls to it.
+Follow the README in any project to set it up, and update the respective environment variables in other components that make API calls to it.

 [^1]:
     You are welcome to use another container engine.